mohit01-10/Data-Simulation-Project/README.md

 4. Trajectory
 5. Accleartion( Displayed on the console)

+How to run?
+Run the python file in vscode.
+Instructions:
+Click the launch button to start.
+Click Abort button to stop the simulation.
 I built this project to simulate the flight of a rocket, taking into account various physical factors.
 It offers real-time visualization of rocket velocity, altitude, and trajectory.

 Feel free to clone this repository, explore the code, and provide feedback or contributions.
 I welcome collaboration and the opportunity to learn and grow as a developer.